sleepdiary/internal-tools/.github/ISSUE_TEMPLATE/planned-maintenance.md

 1. [ ] write a series of steps (or ideally a single shell script) that will revert the whole project back to the state it was in at the start of the maintenance window.
 2. [ ] test the steps on a personal repository
+3. [ ] look for error messages in the actions' output that may not be reflected in the exit status
 3. [ ] update this ticket with steps necessary to prepare for and execute the fallback plan (for example, the you will probably want to create some `last-known-good` branches)
 4. [ ] be prepared to use these steps at the time you promised